How To Use

 We have an extensive and ever growing list of entry signals.
 The software will search for the best combinations of these signals based upon the user selected fitness function.

-Currently, we offer over 5,000 entry signals.
-We include all open, high, low, close combinations over the past 10 bars.
-We have also included most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, etc. We have also included candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, and much more including secondary data signals such as the VIX.
+Currently, Build Alpha offers over 7,000 pre-built entry signals.
+Includes all open, high, low, close combinations over the past 10 bars, most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, Composite Indicators, etc. Build Alpha also includes candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, holidays and much more including secondary data signals such as the VIX, VIX Term Structure and Treasury yields and spreads.

-Build Alpha also allows Inter Market signals.
+Build Alpha allows Inter Market signals.
 That is, you can now create and improve systems for your primary market by taking into account signals generated from a secondary and tertiary market.
 For example, create an S&P500 system that improves when Gold has above average volume and US Bonds are below their 200 day moving average.
+Build Alpha also offers multi-timeframe signals.
+That is, trade the 30 minute chart only when the daily chart confirms.

 Build Alpha also has a custom rule/indicator builder.
 So if you want to test a custom idea or set of rules you can now create and save thousands of custom signals to run through the software in order to find strategies in combination with the pre-built signal choices.

+All 7,000+ pre-built entry signals can also be used as exit signals.
 The input interface allows the user to select different exit criteria to create their desired combination.
 There are over 100,000+ different possible combinations.
-A few of the exit possibilities are maximum holding time, volatility based profit targets and stop losses, profitable closes, highest high over a lookback period and lowest low over a lookback period.
+A few of the exit possibilities are maximum holding time, volatility based profit targets and stop losses, trailing stops, profitable closes, highest high over a lookback period and lowest low over a lookback period.
+Any of the exit specific rules (such as stop loss) can be combined with any/all of the exit signals (RSI or Price Action, e.g.).

 All of these exit combinations can be turned off/on and adjusted.
 This freedom allows the trader or money manager to find the best strategies to fit his/her personal risk/reward specifications.

 These are metrics used to compare and evaluate trading systems.
-Build Alpha currently offers ten unique fitness functions for strategy development.
+Build Alpha currently offers fifteen unique fitness functions for strategy development.

 In short, the trader or money manager will select one of these fitness functions while setting up the input interface.
 Build Alpha will create possible strategies trying to optimize this fitness function.
 For example, the trader or money manager selects Sharpe Ratio then Build Alpha will find strategies with the selected entry signals and exit criteria that have the highest Sharpe Ratio.
 The same search (entry and exits) can be run again but this time finding strategies that have the higher net profit to drawdown (after changing the fitness function).